Shubhanjil/CNN_Bee_Health_Detection/README.md

 ## Step-by-Step Implementation Guide
 ### Step 1: Environment Setup
-Open Google Colab in your browser
+Open Google Colab in your browser<br>
-Create a new notebook
+Create a new notebook<br>
-Ensure GPU acceleration is enabled in notebook settings Install required packages using pip
+Ensure GPU acceleration is enabled in notebook settings<br>
+Install required packages using pip<br>

 ### Step 2: Data Acquisition
-Access the Kaggle dataset through the kagglehub library Download the "Honey Bee Annotated Images" dataset Verify dataset download and explore the file structure Check the CSV file containing image labels and health status
+Access the Kaggle dataset through the kagglehub library<br>
+Download the "Honey Bee Annotated Images" dataset<br>
+Verify dataset download and explore the file structure<br>
+Check the CSV file containing image labels and health status<br>

 ### Step 3: Data Preparation
-Create organized directory structure for training and validation data Split the dataset into training (80%) and validation (20%) sets Copy images to respective directories based on their health labels Verify image counts in each directory
+Create organized directory structure for training and validation data<br>
+Split the dataset into training (80%) and validation (20%) sets<br>
+Copy images to respective directories based on their health labels<br>
+Verify image counts in each directory<br>

 ### Step 4: Data Preprocessing
 Set up image data generators with augmentation techniques